- by Philip Wilde, Information and Research, Central Library

 “That Saxton’s maps were not displaced as the master geographical representation of England and Wales until the Ordnance Survey began publication of one-inch maps in 1801 shows literally that they stood the test of time…”

-To view the Saxton Atlas, please visit the Information and Research department on the 2nd Floor of the Central Library.
+To view the Saxton Atlas, please visit the Local and Family History department on the 2nd Floor of the Central Library.
 Two forms of ID (one with your name and another with your address) and at least 24-hours notice will be required to view items from the Treasures or Collections.
-Please call 0113 378 5005 for further details and to book an appointment.
+Please call 0113 378 6982 for further details and to book an appointment.